mowses/retroarch-info-api/README.md

 ```
 ./compile.sh
 ```
 This will compile the cores for you.
+After you have run this command, you may find the compiled core at `./compiled/*_libretro.so`.

 ## USAGE